-The North West Shoals to Shore Research Program (NWSSRP) is a three year, $20 million study of the North West Shelf.
-The program of 11 separate studies within four main themes has been conducted by a multidisciplinary team of scientists, technical staff and industry experts.
+The North West Shoals to Shore Research Program (NWSSRP) was a three year, $20 million study of the North West Shelf.
+The program of 11 separate studies within four main themes was conducted by a multidisciplinary team of scientists, technical staff and industry experts.

 The NWSSRP Symposium was held on September 23 and 24, 2020 and marked the completion of the Program.

 The below presentations are listed in the order they appeared at the Symposium

 These presentations are available on the AIMS YouTube Channel.

 Watch the playlist, North West Shoals to Shore Research Program Symposium 2020.

 Theme 4: Understanding the isolated coral atolls of the North West Shelf: The past, present and future of Rowley Shoals

 |Testing novel methods for coral reef monitoring||James Gilmour||PDF download|